borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] footer's background: planet orbit
+- [ ] illustration-space: SVG between sections of the landing page

-- [ ] header's background: a series of stars?, milky way?
+- [ ] blog planet: replace rocket icon with something more topical

-- [ ] landing page background: rounded strokes? particles?
+- [ ] landing page: write copy for the different sections

-- [ ] solve the sync-async mismatch between shiki and sapper
+- [ ] blog: write copy for the section introducing the blog.
+Or remove it altogether

-- [ ] write copy for the landing page
+- [ ] markdown parser: solve the sync-async mismatch between shiki and sapper

 ## Index